omgmog/chrome-ww-my-recipes/README.md

 A simple extension for Chrome, made because my wife keeps complaining about the lack of ability to search your own recipes on the new Weight Watchers site.

-The icon is usable from the toolbar whenever you're browsing pages on the `cms.weightwatchers.co.uk` domain.
+The icon is usable from the toolbar whenever you're browsing pages on the `cmx.weightwatchers.co.uk` domain.
 You need to be logged in to Weight Watchers to be able to use the plugin.

 ![](https://i.imgur.com/ERcwcmV.png)